|Home About Us Leadership Vestry|

 My son is now 8 years old (and keeps me busy, amazed and grounded,) and Rich and I will celebrate our 17 year wedding anniversary in May.

 This is a really exciting time at St. Davidís and I have been honored to serve on the Vestry as we move forward to support Godís work here through our ministries and Covenant Community.
-I look forward to the opportunity to serve another Vestry term to continue advancing our forward momentum and accomplish what God has called us here to do.
+I look forward to the potential opportunity to serve another Vestry term to continue advancing our forward momentum and accomplish what God has called us here to do.
+Thank you for your consideration.

 My husband Richard and I began attending St. Davidís in the fall of 1996.
 At that time we were worshipping in what is now the pre-school.
 What is interesting about St. Davidís is that there were so many parallels between the Episcopal Church we attended in Georgetown Texas (where we were married) and St. Davidís.
 Both churches started out as missions with small congregations where we all knew each other, experienced the growing pains of becoming a Parish, built a new church building, and several others which I wonít mention here.
 The most important similarity between St. Davidís and Grace Episcopal Church was the way we felt the very first time we attended.
 In both cases we came to one service, felt something very special from the people we met, and stayed and became part of the church family which included serving as well as attending.